Saudia Flight 163: Investigation

 The investigation revealed the fire had started in the aft C3 cargo compartment.
 The fire was intense enough to burn through the cabin floor, causing passengers seated in that area of the cabin to move forward prior to the landing.
 The source of the fire in compartment C3 could not be determined.
 Saudi officials found two butane stoves in the burned-out remains of the airliner, and a used fire extinguisher near one of them.
 One early theory was that the fire began in the passenger cabin when a passenger used his own butane stove to heat water for tea.
 The investigation found no evidence to support this theory.

 Why Captain Khowyter failed to evacuate the aircraft promptly is not known.
 Saudi reports stated that the crew could not get the plug-type doors to open in time.
 It is assumed that most passengers and flight attendants were incapacitated during the landing roll, or they did not attempt to open a door on a moving aircraft.
 The aircraft is known to have remained pressurized during the landing roll as the cabin pressurization system was on standby, and the aircraft was found with both pressurization hatches almost completely closed.
 The pressurization hatches should have opened completely on touchdown to depressurize the aircraft.
 The crew were found still in their seats, and all the victims were found in the forward half of the fuselage.
 Autopsies were conducted on some of the non-Saudi nationals, including the American flight engineer.
 All of them perished from smoke inhalation and not burns, which indicated that they had died long before the R2 door was opened.

+Aftermath

+Declassified satellite imagery of showing the burnt-out wreckage of Saudia Flight 163 on 17 July, 1984.

+Following the accident, the wreckage of Flight 163 remained in a square perimeter located to the right of runway threshold 19.
+The engines were also removed.
+As it was not seen in newer satellite imagery, the aircraft wreckage was likely removed and scrapped sometime in the early 1990s.

 Policy changes

 After the event, the airline revised its training and emergency procedures.
+It hired NTSB investigator Robert MacIntosh to improve its safety training and procedures in the aftermath.
 Lockheed also removed the insulation from above the rear cargo area and added glass laminate structural reinforcement.
 The US National Transportation Safety Board recommended that aircraft use halomethane extinguishers instead of traditional hand-held fire extinguishers.